ansible/ansible/docs/docsite/rst/roadmap/COLLECTIONS_4.rst

 =================

 :2021-01-26: New Collections will be reviewed for inclusion in Ansible 4.
-Request to include new collection can be submitted to this `GitHub Discussion <https://github.com/ansible-collections/ansible-inclusion/discussions/new>`_.
+Submit a request to include a new collection in this `GitHub Discussion <https://github.com/ansible-collections/ansible-inclusion/discussions/new>`_.
 :2021-03-03: Ansible-4.0.0 alpha1 (biweekly ``ansible`` alphas.
 These are timed to coincide with the start of the ``ansible-core-2.11`` pre-releases).
 :2021-03-16: Ansible-4.0.0 alpha2
 :2021-03-30: Ansible-4.0.0 alpha3